-For the signal in the experiment, we used an incandescent lamp powered by the 50 Hz sinusoidal electrical grid, which gives 100 Hz periodic signal of the form $|\sin(x)|$.
-Then, we measured the signal by putting a EVK4-HD Prophesee's event camera a few meters from the lamp.
-In order to simulate a small signal, we covered the lamp and made a small hole in the cover for the light.
-This way we got a signal of up to a few dozens of events per period.
-The background in the lab was kept dark during the experiment.
+For the signal, we used an incandescent lamp powered by a 50 Hz sinusoidal electrical grid, producing a 100 Hz periodic signal of the form $|\sin(x)|$.
+The signal was measured using a Prophesee EVK4-HD placed a few meters from the lamp.
+To simulate a weak signal, the lamp was covered, leaving only a small aperture for light emission.
+This setup produced a signal consisting of a few dozen events per period.
+The laboratory environment was kept dark to minimize background activity.

-Then, we sampled the plane spanned by $L=$ bias\_fo and $H=$ bias\_hpf in steps of 10 units.
-For each sample we used an automatic feedback control algorithm that balanced the positive and negative event rate to be close to 50k events/sec and 100k events/sec in total.
-We remark that due to Proposition \ref{thm:main}, the convergence of the algorithm to the desired background event rate was guaranteed.
-Conceptually, the algorithm performs a similar idea as the AGC feature in frame based cameras.
+Next, we sampled the $(l,h)$ plane, corresponding to \textquotedblleft bias\_fo\textquotedblright{} and \textquotedblleft bias\_hpf,\textquotedblright{} respectively, in steps of 10 units.
+For each sample, we applied an automatic feedback control algorithm to balance the positive and negative event rates while maintaining a total event rate of approximately 100k events per second (equivalent to positive and negative event-rates of $k$ = 50k event/sec each).
+From our experience for such scenes, such target event-rate is higher then the lower bound $K$ required in Theorem \ref{thm:main} for any choice of the filter-biases, and hence convergence of the algorithm to the desired target event rate is guaranteed.